emqx/emqx-docs/en_US/configuration/configuration.md

 #### Struct `Struct(name)`

-Rrepresents a structure with fields enclosed between curly braces `{}`.
+Represents a structure with fields enclosed between curly braces `{}`.
 The `name` parameter is a reference to a schema that specifies the structure's fields and their respective types.

 #### Map `Map($name-\>Type)`